zhiweihu1103/MEL-MMoE/README.md

 # Multi-level Mixture of Experts for Multimodal Entity Linking
-#### This repo provides the source code & data of our paper: Multi-level Mixture of Experts for Multimodal Entity Linking.
+#### This repo provides the source code & data of our paper: Multi-level Mixture of Experts for Multimodal Entity Linking(KDD2025).

 ## Dependencies
 * conda create -n mmoe python=3.7 -y